LightCloud0/SWAv2/README.md

 ## 📂 Features

 - **Over 2500+ Games**: Access a vast library of games, ensuring you have the most up-to-date titles at your fingertips.
-- **DLC Support**: Download and manage downloadable content (DLCs) for your games, ensuring a complete and enriched gaming experience.
+- **DLC Support**: Access and manage downloadable content (DLCs) for your games, ensuring a complete and enriched gaming experience.
-- **Launcher Bypasses**: Enjoy the ability to bypass various game launchers, enhancing flexibility and user control over game management.
+- **Launcher Bypasses**: Enjoy the ability to bypass supported game launchers.

 ## 📂 Directories